hurlybird/Duck/README.md

 # The Duck Object Library

-The Duck Object Library is an object system and library for "duck-typed" programming in C. It takes many cues from Objective-C, CoreFoundation and COM, yet is small and readable enough to be easily ported to platforms where using those is inconvenient.
+The Duck Object Library is an object system and library for duck-typed programming in C. It takes many cues from Objective-C, CoreFoundation and COM, yet is small and readable enough to be easily ported to platforms where using those is inconvenient.